Noncoincidence $f(Q)$-Cosmology with Dark Matter Coupled to Gravity: Introduction

 The choice of connection within the symmetric teleparallel theory is not unique, and selecting an appropriate one is crucial for ensuring the physical viability of the model and for defining the gravitational theory itself.
 As discussed in detail in \cite{dd2}, a number of studies in the literature have employed nonphysical connections in the investigation of static spherically symmetric spacetimes.
 On the other hand, in \cite{dd4} it was shown that in a Kantowski-Sachs geometry tilted fluid components can be supported, in contrast with GR where this feature is not possible for such an anisotropic background.

 In modern cosmology, where spacetime is usually modeled by the isotropic and homogeneous Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) geometry, there exist four possible connections consistent with being symmetric, flat, and compatible with the isometries of the background \cite{Hohmann,fq4}.
 Three of these correspond to the spatially flat case, while the fourth applies to the nonzero-curvature case.
 The associated degrees of freedom of $f\left( Q\right) $ theory have been investigated in detail in the literature.
 In particular, the field equations admit a minisuperspace description \cite{an3}.
 It was found that when the connection is defined in the noncoincidence gauge, additional dynamical degrees of freedom appear, which can be interpreted as scalar fields \cite{an2}.
 On the other hand, when the coincidence gauge is adopted, the resulting cosmological equations coincide with those of $f\left( T\right) $ teleparallel gravity \cite{tel1}.
+Although torsion teleparallel theory of gravities, can violate the local Lorentz symmetry in some extensions, for details we refer to the discussion in \cite{lo1,lo2,lo3}, this is not the case of symmetric teleparallel theory.

 Within the coincidence gauge, observational tests of $f\left( Q\right) $ theory have been presented in \cite{ob1,ob2,ob3}.
 More recently, the issues of structure growth and the $H_{0}$ and $S_{8}$ tensions were examined in \cite{ob4,ob5}.
 The effects of adopting the noncoincidence connection on the description of late-time acceleration were analyzed in \cite{an4}.
 In particular, by applying the latest Baryonic Acoustic Oscillation (BAO) data from the DESI DR2 release \cite{des4,des5,des6}, it was found that this cosmological model challenges $\Lambda$CDM and related theories formulated in the coincidence gauge.